Vegan Chocolate Pie

 - Salt – for flavor.

-🔪 Helpful tools
+Helpful tools

 - Food Processor or Blender – to blend up the pie filling into a very smooth and creamy texture.

-- Add tofu, sugar, cocoa powder, coconut oil, vanilla, and salt to a food processor or blender.
+Step 2 – Add tofu, sugar, cocoa powder, coconut oil, vanilla, and salt to a food processor or blender.

-- Top with vegan whipped cream just before serving.
+Step 5 – Top with vegan whipped cream just before serving.

 - Make sure to use silken tofu or very soft tofu.
 Firmer tofu will not be as creamy.

-- If your cocoa powder is lumpy (it frequently is) sift it through a mesh colander or a flour sifter to avoid lumps in your pie.
+- If your cocoa powder is lumpy (it frequently is), sift it through a mesh colander or a flour sifter to avoid lumps in your pie.

-- If you are using a smaller or premade pie crust cut the recipe in half.
-This will fill a 9 inch round pie dish.
+- If you are using a smaller or premade pie crust, cut the recipe in half.
+This will fill a 9-inch round pie dish.

-🍰 How to slice it beautifully
+How to slice the chocolate pie

 My chocolate pies used to taste great, but they would fall apart and look more like a pile of pie when serving them until I learned a few tricks.

-🥡 Storage
+Storage

-Keep the pie covered in the fridge for up to 5 days.
-Put the whipped cream on top, just before serving since it will start to deflate after a few hours.
-I don't recommend freezing this pie, since it will change the texture a little and won't be as smooth.
+Keep this vegan chocolate pie covered in the fridge for up to 5 days.
+Decorate with vegan whipped cream frosting, or top with aquafaba whipped cream just before serving, as it will start to deflate after a few hours.

 I hope that pie becomes a staple in your family as it has in mine!
 This is just one of those recipes that every dairy-free person needs to have!

-🌟 More delicious vegan pies
+More delicious vegan pies

 - Vegan Grasshopper Pie